Drishti-T/e-commerce-backend/README.md

 - npm install Hono

 ## Also we will be using few more extra libraries
-- cookie-parser
+- npm install cookie-parser
-- cors
+- npm install cors
-- jsonwebtoken
+- npm install jsonwebtoken
-- path
+- path (no need to install)
+- npm install dotenv
+- npm install --save-dev @babel/core @babel/node @babel/preset-env babel-plugin-module-resolver

 ## how will you run the project
 - make sure to check the package.json file